 I hope you're still enjoying your holiday.
 I'm simultaneously enjoying it and being extremely frustrated by it.
 I love being back home with my parents, and you wouldn't believe how much I appreciate all the small Muggle things that I took for granted before.
 (Television, Ronnie!
 You've probably never seen it, and honestly I've never been much of one for it before, but I had no idea how much I would miss not being able to catch up on certain programs!
 I'm going to show you one day!)

 At the same time, I miss Hogwarts, and I miss being able to use magic.
 I know it's against the rules to use magic outside school and in front of Muggles, but sometimes I wish I could do just a little in front of Mum and Dad.
 Just so, I don't know, they'd be able to see what I was learning.
-I can of course share my written notes or the Summer essays, but it's not like in primary school, when I could show them my school work and get their help and opinions.
+I can of course share my written notes or the Summer essays, but it's not like in primary school, when I could show them my school work and get their help and opinions, because when it comes to magic they know less than I do.
 Do you ever get your parents' help with schoolwork, or maybe your brothers'?

 That was a stupid question.
 You haven't even started on any of the Summer assignments, have you?
 Don't try to lie; I know you haven't.

-What I miss most of all, however is you - you and the boys.
+What I miss most of all, however is you.
+And the boys, of course.
 Mum and Dad are great, but I can't talk to them the way I can to you.
 Have you heard from either Harry or Neville?
 I haven't heard anything from Harry, but Neville sent me a letter.
 Poor boy, he's come down with a cold and his Gran barely lets him leave his room.
 I sent him a letter telling him about various Muggle home remedies for the common cold, but I don't know if they'll work for him.

 I'm really worried about Harry, though.
 He never seems to want to talk about it, but I don't think his Muggle relatives are treating him well.
 You'll let me know if you hear something, won't you?